dsp2003/clef/README.md

 Third-party mods merged with CLeF
 ---------------------------------

+Note: THIS IS NOT A MODPACK, as the merged mods are not simply copy-pasted, but rebalanced, rearranged and tightly integrated with the rest of the content, hence they WILL CONFLICT WITH ORIGINAL MODS.

 + http://community.playstarbound.com/?resources/2644/ - Craftable Chainsaw (by XNicoX14)
 + http://community.playstarbound.com/?resources/2648/ - Repair Tools (by XNicoX14)
 + http://community.playstarbound.com/?resources/2498/ - More Screen Resolutions (by eurosat7)